Keyboard shortcuts

 Source Functions

-Strata accepts pure source helper functions at module level and inside processes.
-Helpers are checked and expanded before lowering; Mantle does not dispatch by helper names at runtime.
+Strata accepts pure source functions at module level and inside processes.
+Functions are checked and expanded before lowering; Mantle does not dispatch by function names at runtime.

 fn readiness(Warm) -> Readiness ! [] ~ [] @det {